This chapter has been fully updated for the 2018/19 edition

 So public debate is not uninformed but misinformed.
 It is a yeasty mingling of dimly understood facts with vague but deep impressions, and images, half real, half fantastic.
 It has more than its fair share of misunderstanding and jejune polemics.

-In these circumstances, public naming and shaming may quickly lead away from the rule of law.
+In these circumstances, public shaming may quickly lead away from the rule of law.
 Starbucks paid £20m following the threat to occupy its cafes.
 If one calls that payment "taxation" at all, it was certainly not taxation imposed by law.
 A hostile commentator would call this taxation by mob rule.
 Google and Amazon, who do not have public premises vulnerable to the same threat, have paid nothing.

 Much attention has been given to multinational companies.
 The Public Accounts Committee looked at Starbucks, Amazon and Google.
 The verdict was guilty.